brson/wasm-opt-rs/notes.md

 that they both need identical copies of the Binaryen source code, as `cxx` generates C++ code that accesses Binaryen headers.
-This complicates our deploy process slightly, but also implies that we must be very careful about managing the version numbers of these two crates such that compatible versions always carry identical Binaryen source.
+This complicates our deploy process slightly, and also implies that we must be careful about managing the version numbers of these two crates such that compatible versions always carry identical Binaryen source.